 Restrooms are located near the Admissions Desk and Cooperation Station.
 Family Restrooms are located near the Admissions Desk and All About Me.
 The second Family Restroom near the Admissions Desk includes a larger changing area and a cot for special needs.

 Stroller parking is available at the front of the Museum.
-Strollers are allowed in the Museum.
-If your stroller is not in use, we may ask you to park your stroller in the stroller parking at the front of the Museum.
+Strollers are always allowed in the Museum.
+However, if you are not actively using your stroller, we may suggest you park your stroller in the stroller parking at the front of the Museum.